 The flower market (in French: Marché aux Fleurs Reine Elizabeth II) occupies a square in the Île de la Cité, not far from Notre-Dame Cathedral.
 It is two centuries old and dates back to 1808.

-It stands in Place Louis-Lépine and Quai de la Corse on the banks of River Seine, between the buildings of the Tribunal de Commerce, the Préfecture and the Hôtel-Dieu.
+It stands in Place Louis-Lépine and Quai de la Corse on the banks of the River Seine, between the buildings of the Tribunal de Commerce, the Préfecture and the Hôtel-Dieu.

 Parisians and visitors come here to buy flowers, plants, shrubs, and decorative items.
 A bird market takes place on the site on Sunday.

-2014: A new name!
+2014: A New Name!

-On the 7th of June 2014, the following day of the celebrations of the 70th anniversary of the D-Day landings in Normandy, Queen Elizabeth II came to Paris and choose to visit the market.
+On the 7th of June 2014, the following day of the celebrations of the 70th anniversary of the D-Day landings in Normandy, Queen Elizabeth II came to Paris and chose to visit the market.
 On this occasion, the Queen unveiled a plaque bearing her name.
 The flower market was renamed “Marché aux Fleurs Reine Elizabeth II”.

 ► Read more about Queen Elizabeth II’s visit to the Flower Market…